NuCivic/data-openFDA/README.md

 16. Go back to devshop, reload the project dashboard and note the "last commit" should now read "x seconds ago".
 17. Click Settings > project settings.
 Select "live" for "live environment".
 Hit Save.
 18. Click "Log In" on the live environment to access the DKan site.
+19. Add "Open Data Federal Agency Extras module" to the git repo and push, then visit Admin > Modules and enable it.
+20. Add "Visualization Entity" and Visualization Entity Charts" to the repo. (https://github.com/NuCivic/visualization_entity and https://github.com/NuCivic/visualization_entity_charts)

 20. Populate the site with data.

 DKAN Setup